hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/248_013_alasinga.md

 journal and the necessary apparatus.
-This must be a secret amongst only a few — but at the same time try to collect funds from Mysore and elsewhere to build a temple in Madras which should have a library and some rooms for the office and the preachers who should be Sannyâsins, and for Vairâgis (men of renunciation) who may chance to come.
+This must be a secret amongst only a few — but at the same time try to collect funds from Mysore and elsewhere to build a temple in Madras which should have a library and some rooms for the office and the preachers who should be Sannyāsins, and for Vairāgis (men of renunciation) who may chance to come.
 Thus we shall progress inch by inch.
 This is a great field for my work, and everything done here prepares the way for my coming work in England. . .
 .